Richard Sorge: Posthumous recognition

+Sorge was unknown to the world until 1952, when U.S General Charles A. Willoughby published his book The Shanghai Conspiracy claiming that the Sorge spy ring was still in existence, had caused the "loss of China" in 1949 and was in the process of taking over the U.S. government.
+The book was endorsed by Senator Joseph McCarthy and by many members of the House Committee on Un-American Activities.
+The American Japanologist Michael Schaller wrote that Willoughby was indeed correct that Sorge was a Soviet spy and that certain left-wing American journalists who worked with Sorge in Shanghai in the early 1930s were probably also Soviet agents, but much of what Willoughby wrote reflected the paranoid mind of one of the most incompetent military intelligence officers ever in American history.

 Initially, Sorge's reputation in West Germany in the 1950s was highly negative, with Sorge depicted as a traitor working for the Soviet Union who was responsible for the deaths of hundreds of thousands of Wehrmacht soldiers in the winter of 1941–1942.
 The 1950s were a transition moment in the German memory of Nazi Germany, as its German supporters sought a version of history that presented them as victims, rather than as followers, of Hitler.
 They portrayed Nazism as an aberration in German history that had no connections to traditional Prussian virtues, falsely portrayed the Wehrmacht as an honourable fighting force that had nothing to do with the Holocaust, and presented the Soviets as guilty of crimes that were even more horrific than those committed by the Nazis.
 That way of remembering the Nazi past in the 1950s caused Operation Barbarossa and Germany's war on the Eastern Front to be seen as a heroic and legitimate war against the Soviet Union of which Germans should be unashamed.

 The first tentative efforts at changing the memory of the Nazi past started in the early 1950s, when German President Theodor Heuss gave a speech on 20 July 1954 that praised the putsch attempt of 20 July 1944.
 He argued that "the men of July 20th" were patriots rather than traitors, which was then a bold gesture.
 The first effort to present Sorge in a positive light occurred in the summer of 1953, when the influential publisher Rudolf Augstein wrote a 17-part series in his magazine, Der Spiegel.
 He argued that Sorge was not a Soviet agent but a heroic German patriot opposed to the Nazi regime whose motivation in providing intelligence to the Soviet Union was to bring down Hitler, rather than to support Stalin.
-Augstein also attacked Willoughby for his book The Shanghai Conspiracy that claimed that Sorge had caused the "loss of China" in 1949 and that the Sorge spy ring was in the process of taking over the U.S. government.
-Augstein argued that Willoughby and his fans had completely misunderstood that Sorge's espionage was directed against Germany and Japan, not the U.S.
+Augstein also attacked Willoughby's claims in The Shanghai Conspiracy of Sorge having caused the "loss of China" in 1949 and that the Sorge spy ring was in the process of taking over the U.S. government.
+Augstein argued that Willoughby and his supporters of having assumed that Sorge's espionage was directed against the U.S. as well, not just Germany and Japan.